 Changing kitty colors#

-The themes kitten allows you to easily change color themes, from a collection of almost two hundred pre-built themes available at kitty-themes.
+The themes kitten allows you to easily change color themes, from a collection of over two hundred pre-built themes available at kitty-themes.
 To use it, simply run:

 kitty +kitten themes